The YWCA is grateful for the dedication of our entire staff and their commitment to improving our community. Our senior management staff members are:

 Chief Paradigm Officer

-Sharon brings nearly 20 years of expertise in business management, human capital management, strategy, process creation and implementation to her role as Chief Paradigm Officer for the YWCA Metropolitan Chicago.
-A proven leader in operations management with a focus on facilities and technology for the organization, Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for delivery of human services.
+Sharon brings over 20 years of expertise in a combination of business management, human capital management, strategy, process creation and implementation to her role as Chief Paradigm Officer.
+Sharon’s focus is on YWCA’s People, Place and Technology.
+She is leading the effort of what we call, YWCA User Experience: YW(UX) to ensure that any person connecting with the YWCA will have an optimal experience, regardless if that person is a client, employee, donor, or any stakeholder.
+Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for delivery of human services.
 Prior to joining the YWCA in 2008, Sharon held positions at Center for Neighborhood Technology and Bickerdike Redevelopment Corporation.
 Sharon received a Bachelor of Science degree in business management from National-Louis University.

 Chief Innovation Officer